 Please note: if you are not already a client, gratuitously providing us with any information or documents will not be confidential and no attorney/client relationship will result.
-This information about how to hire us is intended to be a guide for those whom we may consider representing -- after a meeting with one of our attorneys.
+This information below about how to hire us is intended to be a guide.

 Overview of Steps

 Written Narrative for Non-Emergencies